Chalermdet Sor.Tawanrung: Career

-Chalermdet made a name on the muay thai scene by winning his first 20 fights in major bangkok stadiums between 2002 and 2004 until he lost to Kwanjai Sit Phuphantung.
+Chalermdet made a name on the muay thai scene by winning his first 20 fights in the major Bangkok stadiums between 2002 and 2004 until he lost to Kwanjai Sit Phuphantung.

 On April 30, 2016, Chalermdet faced Farid Chalal at Thai Fight Samui 2016.
 He won the fight by third round knockout with a high kick.

 Chalermdet became a Thailand Super Bantamweight champion and a Lumpinee Stadium Featherweight champion as well as the 2007 Gaiyanghadao tournament winner.
 In his career he defeated notable champions such as Pettawee Sor Kittichai, Wuttidet Lukprabat, Nong-O Gaiyanghadao, Kaew Fairtex or Jomthong Chuwattana.

 Following his retirement from the Bangkok circuit Chalermdet kept taking fights in parallel of his work as ranger in the Marine Division.
 He had multiple fights in Cambodia including one against local champion Keo Rumchong on September 2, 2018.

 On October 28, 2023, Chalermdet made his professional boxing debut, defeating Theepakorn Pankasem by unanimous decision.

 On December 12, 2023, Chalermdet made a return to muay thai rules when he defeated Xrisanthos Varfis by decision at the GOAT live Lumpinee event.